Scan time: 2-3 minutes / Read time: 3-5 minutes

 To her, a loaf made with real skill deserves a real price.

-Her listeners feel it too — tired of selling out and barely breaking even.
+Tired of selling every loaf and still barely breaking even.

 ⛳️ Problem:

-Diya can't describe her podcast in a way that makes a stranger care.
+Diya can't describe her podcast so a stranger leans in and cares.

-She's rewritten her show description five different times.
+She's rewritten her show description five times now.

-Yet by the third paragraph she sounds like every other baking podcast.
+But by the third paragraph she sounds like every other baking podcast.
+Ouch.

 Her problem: how to describe her show so a stranger says "this is for me."